 Many families are shocked by a college’s sticker price.
-While the price of tuition can be overwhelming, a financial aid package can make college more affordable.
+While the price of tuition can be overwhelming, college financial aid can make higher education affordable.

-In fact, income and savings only represent a few of the resources families use to pay students’ college expenses, according to the 2017 Sallie Mae/Ipsos survey How America Pays for College.
-The survey found that for a typical family, scholarships and grants were the primary source of funding for the 2016-2017 academic year.
-Scholarships and grants are two types of financial aid that don’t need to be repaid.
+In fact, income and savings represent only a few of the resources families use to pay students’ college expenses, according to the 2020 Sallie Mae/Ipsos survey How America Pays for College.
+The survey found that for a typical family, scholarships and grants covered 25% of college costs in 2019-2020.
+Scholarships and grants are two types of college financial aid that don’t need to be repaid.

 With the complexity of paying for college, navigating the financial aid process can seem challenging.
 Here are a few answers to common financial aid questions.